‘Caste’ / ‘Origin’ Netflix Ava DuVernay Movie: Everything We Know So Far

 Book cover for Caste: The Origins of Our Discontents

-We previously reported that Production Weekly issue 1324 had filmed for Caste as scheduled to begin on November 30th, 2022.
+Origin was initially scheduled to begin filming on November 30th, 2022.
 However, a separate source reported that principal photography did not start until December 12th, 2022.
 Filming was initially scheduled to end by February 16th, 2023.
-Filming, however, wrapped in early March 2023 with Ava DuVernay posting on March 6th confirming the wrap saying:
+Filming, however, wrapped in early March 2023 with Ava DuVernay posting on March 6th confirming the wrap, saying:

 “That’s a wrap!
 On behalf of my producing partner Paul Garnes and everyone at ARRAY Filmworks, we extend deep gratitude to this terrific cast – powerfully led by Aunjanue Ellis.
 And deep gratitude to our stellar crew members in Delhi, Berlin and Savannah.
 I’ll be forever thankful.
 And feel forever changed.
 Onward for all of us. xo”